-Pretty well every time we announce that fact to anyone — even locals in St. Louis — their first response is, “Really?” and their next response is “Why?”
+Strangely, almost every time we announce the fact we have moved to St. Louis — even to locals — their first response is, “Really?” and their next response is “Why?”
 The locals usually quickly recover however and blurt out how much they love their city and all its quirks; and how happy they are to see some inbound traffic for a change.
 What’s more, they mean it.

 From one who loves architecture in all states and forms, I like the natural, almost organic urban grit of St. Louis.
 I’d take that any day over the politically managed and massaged variety that I have seen in so many other cities across the USA.

-I agree we could have chosen a more conservative city and certainly a more historically “maintained” one, such as our most recent homes, Old Town Alexandria VA and South Pasadena CA. But somehow this just adds to the allure of St. Louis.
+Of course we could have chosen a more historically “maintained” city, such as some of our other homes, Old Town Alexandria VA and South Pasadena CA, but somehow this just adds to the allure of St. Louis.
 You never know what you are going to find just around the corner, from one street to another.

 To say St. Louis is a city of contrasts is an understatement.
 In the course of a few miles one can see architectural grandeur and manicured gardens such as this home (probably just as it was at the time of the famous international World Fair that St Louis hosted in 1904) . . .

 and then find oneself in a semi-wasteland of abandoned and boarded up but beautiful brick buildings.

 Often mixed within these blighted areas are pockets of renovation, flair and restoration excellence.
 And in that same setting, every few corner blocks a cool coffee shop, restaurant or Irish pub is likely to appear, often crowded with people.

 This is our new house.
 We have only been here for a few days and we are currently in the stage of unburying ourselves from all the boxes of stuff while we are starting to look for new furniture.
 I love my new studio space.
 It has an abundance of light and once it is all put together I will share photos with you.

 Just down the road from our home is Benton Park, which was established in 1858.